19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Transfer of member’s moneys in ordinary account or special account to medisave account

-18C\.—(1) The Board may, on the application of a member who has less than the requisite amount standing to his credit in his medisave account and subject to such terms and conditions as the Board may impose, transfer to his medisave account a sum standing to his credit in his ordinary account or special account, or in both accounts.
+18C\.—(1) The Board may, on the application of a member who has less than the requisite amount applicable to the member standing to his credit in his medisave account and subject to such terms and conditions as the Board may impose, transfer to his medisave account a sum standing to his credit in his ordinary account or special account, or in both accounts.

+[Act 26 of 2016 wef 01/01/2017]

 [20/2011]